-Learning how to say no and walk away consistently will not only save you money in the moment but it gives you the ability to say no to other things in the future (like Dairy Queen).
+Learning how to say no and walk away consistently will not only save you money in the moment but it gives you the ability to say no to other things in the future (like the siren that is Dairy Queen).

 Can I borrow it?

-My quickest way of finding something to borrow is sending out a group text or, even more effective, posting it on facebook.
+My quickest way of finding something to borrow is sending out a group text or posting it on facebook.
 (I have a serious aversion to phone calls).
 When you get a response, you’ve not only saved money, but you also have the opportunity to visit with your friend.
 Bonus.